History of the Friends

 The original garden boasted 109 plantings of 63 different species of plants.
 A plant identification notebook of the original and current plants can be borrowed from the library.

 The garden serves as a place of solace for many townspeople.
 Weddings, memorial services, photography and music classes and concerts conducted by Leslie Imse, Director of the Farmington High School Music Department and performed by her students and other events are hosted here.
 In 2019, the garden was recognized by the Farmington Garden Club as a place of beauty.
 A plaque to commemorate this recognition hangs in the lobby of the Main Library.

 In the 20 years since the garden was planted it has been maintained by the volunteers whose membership has changed some while some of its original members remain active in the group.
-Led by Carolyn Lloyd for many years, the volunteers are led at the present time by Barbara Javarone and funded by the Friends of the Farmington Library.
+Led by Carolyn Lloyd for many years, followed by Barbara Javarone for nine years, the volunteers are led at the present time by Laura Crean and funded by the Friends of the Farmington Library.

-Volunteers interested in working in the main and the rose gardens can contact Barbara Javarone at 860-673-2453.
+Volunteers interested in working in the main and the rose gardens can contact Laura Crean at 860-559-2832.